edjw/edjw.github.io/_posts/2017-08-16-a-simplistic-post-on-remembering-your-country-s-history.md

 He's wrong.

-You don't need statues of the leaders of the Confederacy to remember what happened in America's history.

-You can have memorials to victims of slavery and those who died in the Civil War instead.

 Take Germany.
-They don't need statues of Hitler even though Hitler is part of German history.
+They don't need statues of Hitler to remember Germany's history even though Hitler is part of German history.

-They have memorials to the victims of Nazi Germany.
+They have memorials to the victims of Nazi Germany instead.

 People in Germany remember Germany's history without having monuments to the people responsible for the Holocaust.

+America can remember what happened before and during the Civil War without having<span style="font-size: 1rem;">&nbsp;statues of the leaders of the Confederacy.</span>

+You can have memorials to victims of slavery and those who died in the Civil War instead.